Death of a 84-year-old Indian priest in custody stirs outcry

 He had said he had difficulty eating and drinking because of his Parkinson’s and asked the court to allow him to use a straw and sipper.
 The court had agreed after nearly three weeks.

-Reporting by Sanjeev Miglani with additional reporting by Francis Mascarenhas in Mimbai and Stephanie Nebehay-Ulmer in GenevaEditing by Mark Heinrich
+Reporting by Sanjeev Miglani with additional reporting by C.K.
+Nayak, Francis Mascarenhas in Mumbai and Stephanie Nebehay-Ulmer in GenevaEditing by Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.